Chronic pain prevalence in Norway – fact sheet

 - Eriksen J, Jensen MK, Sjogren P, et al. Epidemiology of chronic non-malignant pain in Denmark.
 Pain 2003;106:221-8.

-- Becker N, Bondegaard TA, Olsen AK, et al. Pain epidemiology and health related quality of life in chronic non-malignant pain patients referred to a Danish multidisciplinary pain center.
+- Becker N, Bondegaard TA, Olsen AK, et al. Pain epidemiology and health related quality of life in chronic non-malignant pain patients referred to a Danish multidisciplinary pain centre.
 Pain 1997;73:393-400.

 - McWilliams LA, Goodwin RD, Cox BJ.
 Depression and anxiety associated with three pain conditions: results from a nationally representative sample.
 Pain 2004;111:77-83.